Moritz344/mcsh/README.md

 # Features/TODOS
+- [ ] be able to hop between servers
 - [ ] Solve More Chatgames
 - [x] Listen to Minecraft server chats
 - [x] Be able to send messages to a server in the terminal